 That's ok, since our audio-guides can also work offline.

-Up-front costs are low, so you can give audio-guides for free or sell them for a profit.
+Up-front costs are low, so you can give audio-guides for free or sell them

 Of course, you can also get a good ROI.

 Traditional audio-guide devices consume valuable resources in a museum.